 The standard Part B premium amount is $148.50 for 2021.
 For those who fall in a higher income bracket, you could pay as much as $504.90 a month for Part B. Below, we’ll go over the standard Part B premium, the premium surcharge, how to pay your premium, and how to get help paying the monthly premium if you’re lower income.

-2020 Part B Premium Increases
+Medicare Part B Premium in 2021

 Part B premium surcharges for higher-income beneficiaries only impact individuals with an income of more than $88,000.
-For couples with an income above $174,000, you’ll notice a Part B premium surcharge.
+For couples with an income above $176,000, you’ll notice a Part B premium surcharge.

-You’re held harmless and your premium won’t increase to $144.60 if the cost of living amount (COLA) in 2020 isn’t enough to cover the premium increase.
+If you’re protected by the hold-harmless provision, your premium won’t increase if the cost of living adjustment amount isn’t enough to cover the premium increase.
 The premium increase instead becomes the same as your Social Security benefits increase.

 Hold Harmless won’t apply to you if:

 - Subjected to the IRMAA

 - Enrolled in the Medicare Savings Program (MSP)

 - The MSP in 2018 but lost benefits due to income increase

 - Or you didn’t re-certify